-How do we advance businesses in the sharing and data economy?
+Advance businesses in the sharing and data economy

 SocialCar does not adversely affect existing mobility services, on the contrary, it identifies business synergies between conventional and alternative transport providers.
 In its journey plan results, SocialCar includes travel options by a wide range of alternative mobility services such as carpooling, bike-share, taxi, car sharing, etc. for first and last mile connections to public transport services.
 This increases demand for such mobility services from a largely untapped segment of the market.
 By including such alternative mobility services in journey planning, SocialCar raises awareness amongst travellers that these services exist and can be used for part of their journey.
 It reduces uncertainty in their use by providing real-time updates on their availability and information on how to book them.
 Barriers to their use will be removed by making payment simpler and more convenient through the SocialCar app.
 It also has the potential to bring together SocialCar users with similar journey needs that are willing to share the cost of a taxi journey.

-Bermag is in charge of communication and exploitation of the SocialCar project.
-SocialCar develops a user-oriented platform for planning, booking and integrat¬ed payment combining carpooling and other on-demand services with regular collective transport, in an effort to mainstream the concept of a public-private co-modal urban transport.
+Bermag as a part of the consortium of the SocialCar project develops a user-oriented platform for planning, booking and integrated payment combining carpooling and other on-demand services with regular collective transport, in an effort to mainstream the concept of a public-private co-modal urban transport.
 The project unites ITS developers, business analysts, transport engineers, carpoolers and public authorities from Italy, Greece, United Kingdom, Luxembourg, Poland, Switzerland, the Former Yugoslav Republic of Macedonia, Croatia, Slovenia, the Netherlands, Hungary, Spain and Belgium.

 SocialCar informs citizens of a whole range of new mobility, demand responsive and feeder services, which they could use to connect to and from appropriate high quality and high capacity public transport services.
 This widens the catchment area of the public transport services leading to increased patronage.
 Furthermore, while static information on routes and timetables are available at any site, dynamic information related to real time data, such as the time to the stop, might be not available.
 SocialCar will address this issue by exploiting the SocialCar community: where no real-time location data is available, passengers may provide location updates via location based services on their mobile or through the SocialCar community on social media.
 Multi-leg journeys requiring interchange entail uncertainties and risks.
 SocialCar reduces these uncertainties by providing constant real-time updates on delays and disruptions, offering instant re-planning of journey options to the destination.
 The core of the data feeding the new journey planning algorithms comes from integrating existing, but fragmented, open and proprietary data sources.
 SocialCar exploits the growth in social media use in order to expand the reach of the services offered, increase the quantity of information captured and enhance the quality of information delivered to travellers.
 SocialCar will also address issues related to the inconvenience of separately paying for each individual leg of a multi-modal journey.